danijel-orsolic/Vagrant-Docker-LDE/README.txt

 3. Infinite options of stacks - since each project is a Docker stack they can run whatever you want within them.
 Just need to modify docker-compose files.
 Out of the box, all the basics are supported.

+REQUIREMENTS:

+* Vagrant + VirtualBox
+* The VM should run Ubuntu 16.04 or later.

+NOTES:

+The scripts were first created as a way of deploying a Docker based web hosting environment.

+This is why I was working on support for SSH-ing into each app, with each app being assigned a unique available port.

+And that's also why the add.sh script has a "redirector" option, for cases where you just want your server (like a VPS) to redirect a subdomain elsewhere.

+I left these in for now because they still might be marginally useful even in the context of local development.